Stakada/Aissngments/Sorting/README.md

 **Practice of Sorting Algorithms**
 ---
 This program generates an array with 100,000 elements.
-And sort it with Merge, Insertion, Shell sort.
+And sort it with Merge, Insertion, Shell, Quick, and Selection sort.
 And calculate the running time.